-Artha, Journal of Social Sciences, seeks to facilitate in-depth reflection and analysis of issues, problems and concerns in the disciplines under Social Sciences, in order to assist and further the directions and transformations human society needs to evolve into.
-It targets educational institutions, research centres, social scientists, policy makers and any individual interested in and commited to human welfare.
+Artha, Journal of Social Sciences, seeks to facilitate critical study and in-depth reflection and analysis of issues, problems and concerns of human life, in order to further the directions and transformations human society needs to evolve into.
+It targets social scientists, educational institutions, research centres, policy makers and any individual interested in and commited to human welfare.

 - Every contribution should be accompanied by a declaration that the article is original and has not been published nor submitted elsewhere for publication.